Home

 When reading, watching television or working on the computer, take regular breaks to rest your eyes.

 Read or work under sufficient lighting.
-Reading or working in the dark causes strain on the eyes and may cause damage or aggravate dry eye syndrome.
+Reading or working in the dark causes strain on the eyes and may cause damage or aggravate this syndrome.

 Stop smoking or don’t start Smoke irritates the eyes and can cause dry eye syndrome.

 Drink plenty of water.
 We all know that water ensures that the body has enough moisture; this is also true for the eyes.
-Water is one of the most important ingredients of successful eye care and is one of the most effective treatments for dry eye syndrome.
+Water is one of the most important ingredients of successful eye care and is one of the most effective treatments for dry eyes.

 Sources